MaunConejito/Txt2Img2Haiku/README.md

 #### Manual Installation

-Install by running `$ npm install /path/to/frontend/` and `$ pip install /path/to/backend/`.
+Install by running `$ npm install /path/to/frontend/` and `$ pip3 install /path/to/backend/`.

-After installation, run `python /path/to/backend/main.py` to start backend and ``npm start --prefix path/to/frontend/`` to start frontend.
+After installation, run `python3 /path/to/backend/main.py` to start backend and ``npm start --prefix path/to/frontend/`` to start frontend.

 ## Contact